 Showing Collections: 1 - 6 of 6

-Overview Abraham Winograd immigrated to the United State in 1909.
-He had been born in Biala, Poland.
+Abstract Abraham Winograd immigrated to the United State in 1909.
+He had been born in Biala, Poland in 1889 and died in Denver in 1971.
 His future wife, Matilda Pinsky had come earlier with her parents and brother from Lithuania.
-The couple had two children, Eleanor, born in Denver in 1916 and died in Greeley in 2007, ahd Harold Winograd, born in Denver in 1921 and died in Greeley in 1971.
-Eleanor Winograd married Morris Judd, who was born in Denver in 1916 in Denver and died in Boulder in 2003.
-Morris was a philosophy adjunct professor...
+The couple had two children, Eleanor, born in Denver in 1916 and died in Greeley in 2007, and Harold Winograd, born in Denver in 1921 and died in Greeley in 1971.
+Eleanor Winograd married Morris Judd, who was born in Denver in 1916 and died in Boulder in 2008.
+Morris was a...

 - Names: Hebrew Educational Alliance (Denver, Colo.)
 X